drewdotpro/cascade-thinking-mcp/README.md

 - `switchToBranch: "main"` - Return to the main (original) sequence
 - `switchToBranch: "feature-x"` - Switch to a specific branch by its ID

+**New Feature**: When using `switchToBranch`, the `thoughtNumber` parameter is now optional.
+The tool will automatically calculate the correct next thought number for the target branch.

 The response includes:
 - `currentBranch` - Shows which branch you're currently on
-- `availableBranches` - Lists all branches with their descriptions and thought counts
+- `availableBranches` - Lists all branches with their descriptions, thought counts, and expected next thought number

 ### Example Branching Workflow